Nasi katok

 Nasi katok (Jawi: ناسي كاتوق) is a dish originating from Brunei.
-Nasi katok is traditionally composed of steamed rice, ayam goreng (fried chicken) and a spicy sambal sauce, often presented as individual servings wrapped in brown paper or contained within boxes.
+Nasi katok is traditionally composed of steamed rice, ayam goreng (fried chicken) and a spicy chilli sambal sauce, often presented as individual servings wrapped in brown paper or contained within boxes.

 While the fundamental components of nasi katok remain consistent, its preparation methods and ingredient choices for both the protein and sambal can vary significantly among vendors and eateries.
 This variation allows for a range of flavours and textures to cater to different preferences.

 Availability

 Found throughout Brunei, the dish is readily available from roadside stalls to well-established restaurants and convenience stores.
 Its popularity surged in the late 2000s, propelled by the emergence of franchises and 24-hour dining establishments specialising in the dish.
 This culinary trend also solidified its status as Brunei's indigenous fast food equivalent.

 Today, several chains have emerged in Brunei, each serving the local speciality with their own recipe, interpretations and styles.
 Among these establishments are Nasi Katok Kaka, Nasi Katok Mama, Nasi Katok Lily and Nasi Katok Nailis.

 Additionally, nasi katok can also be found in cities and towns across East Malaysia that share robust socioeconomic connections with Brunei.
 These include Miri, Limbang, Lawas, Labuan, Sipitang, Papar and Kota Kinabalu.
 Reflecting the cultural exchange and cross-border influences, variations of this dish are offered in these regions.